LukaGajic2/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ### Content

-- General information about powdery mildew in the Executive Summary was sourced from [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew)
+- General information about powdery mildew in the "Project Summary Overview" was sourced from [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew)

 ### Media